 It is my suggestion.
 Perhaps you can find a better solution.
 I'm just giving an idea.

-#9 Updated by michael b about 5 years ago
+#9 Updated by michael b over 5 years ago

 I too am having the same issue with the shuffle play.
 Whatever the method is it is not random.